 What is spousal maintenance?

-In England and Wales, spousal maintenance occurs when one person in the relationship needs a financial top-up from their ex-partner, so their needs are met.
+In England and Wales, spousal maintenance occurs when one person in the relationship needs a financial top-up from their ex spouse, so their needs are met.
+Spousal maintenance can be agreed upon by both parties, but if an agreement cannot be reached, an application for a spousal maintenance order can be made to the court under family law.

 How is spousal maintenance calculated in the UK?